Vital Statistics

 - Habitat

-- Occurs in disturbed soils, often in dry, exposed sites.
-It grows mostly in poor, sandy and compacted soil; also in orchards and cultivated lands, and sometimes on stony slopes.
-Can be found in the Northern Province and the Kruger National Park.
+- Cat's tail Grass occurs in disturbed soils, often in dry, exposed sites.
+It grows mostly in poor, sandy and compacted soil; also in orchards and cultivated lands, and sometimes on stony slopes and can be found in the Limpopo Province and the Kruger National Park.

 - Flowers